 Student leaders who qualify to participate in the program receive training to become

 - Peer Mentor for English 83 ad 197

 They perform all three duties simultaneously.
 The peer mentor training and team building activities start during spring semester when leaders meet monthly to participate into connecting activities.

 They also attend a 1-credit course to prepare them to be a peer mentor.

-Peer Mentors are integral part of providing a successful transition to college and meaningful engagement for new students enrolled in the first-semester English courses.
+Peer Mentors are an integral part of providing a successful transition to college and meaningful engagement for new students enrolled in the first-semester English courses.

 Global Ambassadors serve as a connection to the campus community and provide support for education abroad along with event planning and marketing.
 They represent our office during various on campus and off campus events.
 This position is by appointment only.